Documentation Index

 1. Click the + button in an input field to find a variable.
 Select a variable

 2. Either search for the variable, or navigate the blocks and variable types to select the variable you want to use.
 The list of suggested block variables isn't comprehensive and only displays some of the more popular response values.
-If the response value you want doesn't appear in the list, you can add a custom variable.
+If the response value you want doesn't appear in the list, you can add a variable manually.
 Select a variable

 Note